vmihalko/ksh/src/cmd/INIT/README-mamake.md

 arguments to the function, so the common flags do not need to be repeated in every shell action.

 Only one shim is active at a time, but it can be redefined.
-Each `shim` command adds a line to a buffer.
-Upon executing the next shell action at `done`, the buffer's contents are copied and the buffer is reset.
-The next time a `shim` command is encountered, it starts a new shim from scratch that affects subsequently executed shell actions.
+When the next `exec` command is encountered, the shim is marked ready for use.
+The next time a `shim` command is encountered after that, it starts a new shim from scratch that affects subsequently executed shell actions.
 A single `shim -` deactivates the shim.

 ### Binding libraries ###